portget/portdoc/docs/index.md

 # Welcome to Port

-More Easily Create an API with Port App, a program designed to streamline the deployment of APIs for developers.
+`More Easily Create an API with Port App`, designed to streamline the deployment of APIs for developers.
 With this tool, developers can effortlessly deploy APIs and integrate various applications to build a unified web service.
 Port Application simplifies the process, enabling developers to focus on creating seamless and efficient solutions with ease.

 Please see the documentation [lincense](license.md)